ivyldewitt/python-app-playground/README.md

 # Python Jumpstart Review

-A quick introductory review to Python via Talk Python's Python Jumpstart course.
+Intro to Python via Udemy's Complete Python Masterclass.
+[Link](https://www.udemy.com/python-the-complete-python-developer-course/)

 ## Project Goal

-To complete all of the apps within the course, while providing summaries of the main concepts and ideas learned within each section.
+To complete all of the sections within the course, while providing summaries of the main concepts and ideas learned within each section.

 ## Project Summary